Skip to content

 Community engagement was foundational to the development of the Parks Needs Assessment (PNA).

-The engagement process raised awareness of the role the Department of Recreation and Parks plays in the City, collected input on needs and opportunities that reflect the diverse cultures and communities of Los Angeles, and gave voice to communities that have been traditionally excluded from planning and design conversations.
-Over 100,000 Angelenos participated in the development of the PNA.
+The engagement process raised awareness of the role the Department of Recreation and Parks plays in the City, collected input on needs and opportunities that reflect the diverse cultures and communities of Los Angeles, and elevated the voices of communities that have been traditionally excluded from planning and design conversations.
+Over 100,000 Angelenos participated in the development of the PNA through direct engagement events and online outreach throughout the project.

-Engagement for the PNA sought to meet people where they are, popping up at community events across the City, providing venues for in-person open houses and worksessions, hosting virtual meetings and events, as well as working with 12 community partner organizations that have established community ties to engage their networks.
+Engagement for the PNA sought to meet people where they are, focusing on events and popups at community events across the City, providing venues for in-person open houses and worksessions, hosting virtual meetings and events, and working with 12 community partner organizations that have established community ties to engage their networks.
 Across various phases of engagement, space was created for meaningful conversations that reflect the diverse needs of LA.
+Despite a political climate in summer 2025 that made some residents uncomfortable attending in-person meetings, the PNA Consultant Team and community partners were able to reach these communities through virtual and hybrid workshops, meetings, and equity-focused sessions.
+These challenges during the PNA further demonstrated that oftentimes the most marginalized communities need parks the most.

 Council Member Monica Rodriguez speaking to community members at a Park Needs Assessment meeting in Lake View Terrace, with presentation boards and maps displayed behind her